Herbalife: Liver disease inquiries

-In December 2020, a 2019 paper analysing Herbalife's slimming products' association with one patient's fatal acute liver failure was retracted by the Journal of Clinical and Experimental Hepatology.
-According to a co-author of the paper, this was done after threats of legal action by a Delhi-based law firm.
+In 2019, the Journal of Clinical and Experimental Hepatology published a paper titled "Slimming to the Death: Herbalife-Associated Fatal Acute Liver Failure-Heavy Metals, Toxic Compounds, Bacterial Contaminants and Psychotropic Agents in Products Sold in India".
+This paper examined the connection between Herbalife slimming products and a case of fatal acute liver failure in one patient in India.
+In December 2020, the journal retracted the aforementioned article, contrary to the COPE guidelines, which advise that the original paper should remain available but prominently marked as retracted.
+According to one of the co-authors of the paper, this retraction happened because Herbalife engaged DSK Legal, a New Delhi–based law firm, to consistently issue legal threats to the journal's editor-in-chief.

 Pyramid scheme allegations

 Critics of the company's structure have contended that it has operated as a pyramid scheme.
 They have also argued that the company does not sufficiently work to curb abuses by individual distributors, though Herbalife Nutrition has consistently denied the allegations.

-A 2004 settlement resolved a class-action suit on behalf of 8,700 former and current distributors who accused the company and distributors of "essentially running a pyramid scheme."
+A 2004 settlement resolved a class-action suit on behalf of 8,700 former and current distributors who accused the company and distributors of "essentially running a pyramid scheme".
 A total of $6 million was to be paid out, with defendants not admitting guilt.

-In November 2011, the Commercial Court in Brussels, Belgium ruled that Herbalife was an illegal pyramid scheme.
+In November 2011, the Commercial Court in Brussels, Belgium, ruled that Herbalife was an illegal pyramid scheme.
 The company filed an appeal on March 8, 2012.
 On December 3, 2013, a Belgian appeals court found for Herbalife, reversing the lower court's finding.

 On May 1, 2012, a short seller, David Einhorn, asked questions about the company's business and sales models during the Q1 earnings call, setting off suspicions that Einhorn had a short position.
 These suspicions were proved correct in January 2013 when at an investor meeting Einhorn revealed that he had profited through a short position against the company.
 Einhorn said the short had been closed before the end of 2012.